MichaelCurrin/jekyll-theme-quickstart/README.md

 end
 ```

-The theme doesn't always _have_ to be installed locally like this, but does help you when you have a theme that has dependencies to be installed too.
+The theme doesn't always _need_ to be installed in addition to the remote theme plugin, like it is set up here for local use.
+But, it is a good idea.
+As it helps you when you have a theme that has dependencies to be installed too.
+So when you run `bundle install`, you get the theme's dependencies and won't get errors that they are missing when you start a dev server.
+A reminder that even when using the Remote Theme plugin, the gem dependencies of the chosen theme can still only be the dependencies on the GH Pages locked versions list.